-The Career Services Center also supports and contributes to the Career Services Alcove Collection in the Cook Library (FL), Strosacker Library (MI), and the Hach Library (TX), as well as the respective Career Services Center offices, where a comprehensive cross-section of career assistance information is maintained: books, periodicals, professional journals, video and audio tapes, computer search systems, as well as reference materials specifically geared to help students research companies.
+The Career Services Center also supports and contributes to the Career Services Alcove Collection in the Cook Library (FL), Strosacker Library (MI), as well as the respective Career Services Center offices, where a comprehensive cross-section of career assistance information is maintained: books, periodicals, professional journals, video and audio tapes, computer search systems, as well as reference materials specifically geared to help students research companies.

-The Experience Network is available to traditional, Adult Degree Program (ADP), MBA students, and graduates from all Northwood programs.
+The Experience Network is available to traditional, Adult Degree Program (ADP), graduate students, and graduates from all Northwood programs.
 For the convenience of all Northwood students, the Career Services Center also has information and resources posted on the Northwood University website-www. northwood.edu (click on the appropriate campus).